Changes from previous year

 The Census form automatically saves as the user progresses through it.
 This allows a user to stop entering data at any point, log out if they wish, and then come back at a later stage (after logging in again) to continue on from where they left off with the previously entered data available.

-For the 2021 Census, the following substantial changes were made to this document:
+For the 2022 Census, the following changes were made to this document:

 Please ensure you familiarise yourself with all definitions to ensure that students entered on the Census form conform to the definitions and requirements in the instructions.
 The data in the Census form will be validated and may be subject to enrolment verification by the Board’s authorised persons (auditors).